NajiElKotob/Awesome-Secure-Coding/README.md

   * Test early and test often.
   * View software design and implementation from an attacker's perspective.
   * Think of threat modeling as a form of testing (Testing the design).
+  * Mindsets; penetrate and patch, penetrate and improve, building security in
 * Phases of Software Testin
   * [OWASP Web Security Testing Guide](https://github.com/OWASP/wstg)
 * Development Testing